Kansas has a new anti-DEI law, but the governor has vetoed bills on abortion and even police dogs

 The new law, taking effect July 1, prohibits state universities, community colleges and technical schools from requiring prospective students or applicants for jobs or promotions to make statements on their views about diversity, equity and inclusion programs.
 Kelly let it become law only two days after the state's higher education board adopted its own, narrower ban on the same practices.

-“While I have concerns about this legislation, I don’t believe that the conduct targeted in this legislation occurs in our universities," Kelly said in her veto message, contradicting statements made by GOP legislators.
+“While I have concerns about this legislation, I don’t believe that the conduct targeted in this legislation occurs in our universities," Kelly said in her message on the bill, contradicting statements made by GOP legislators.

 Legislators are scheduled to return Thursday from a spring break and wrap up their work for the year in six days.
 Top Republicans immediately pledged to try to override Friday’s vetoes.

-Republicans in at least 20 states have sought to limit DEI initiatives, arguing that they are discriminatory and enforce a liberal political orthodoxy.
+Republicans in about two dozen states have sought to limit DEI initiatives, arguing that they are discriminatory and enforce a liberal political orthodoxy.
 Alabama and Utah enacted new anti-DEI laws this year, and a ban enacted in Texas last year has led to more than 100 job cuts on University of Texas campuses.

 The new policy from the Kansas Board of Regents applies only to state universities and does not specify any penalties, while the new law will allow a fine of up to $10,000 for each violation.